bxrne/Bomber/README.md

 Bomber
 ======

-A simple game where you tap/click a bomb to get a score.
+A simple canvas game where you tap/click a bomb to get a score.
+Uses enchant.js